 The University is classified as a State instrumentality under Internal Revenue Code Section 115 and is also classified as a charitable organization under Internal Revenue Code section 501(c)(1).
 Therefore, the University is exempt from federal income taxes.
 Certain activities of the University may be subject to taxation as unrelated business income under Internal Revenue Code Sections 511 to 514.
-The University's pro shop (Superior Sports) activities resulted in unrelated business income tax due for fiscal year 2021.
-No such taxes were incurred for fiscal year 2022.
+No such taxes were incurred for either fiscal year 2023 or 2022.

 The Foundation is also exempt from federal income taxes under Section 501(c)(3) and qualifies as an organization operated for the benefit of a college or university owned or operated by a governmental unit described in Section 170(b)(1)(A)(iv).
 Accordingly, no provision for income taxes has been recorded in the accompanying financial statements.
 Certain activities of the Foundation may be subject to taxation as unrelated business income under Internal Revenue Code Sections 511 to 514.
-No such taxes were incurred for either fiscal year 2022 or 2021.
+No such taxes were incurred for either fiscal year 2023 or 2022.

 ASC Topic 740, Accounting for Uncertainty in Income Taxes, prescribes the recognition threshold and measurement attribute for disclosures of tax positions previously taken or expected to be taken on an income tax return.
-The Foundation analyzes its filing positions in the state jurisdictions where it is required to file income tax returns, including tax years 2018 through 2022 in these jurisdictions.
+The Foundation analyzes its filing positions in the state jurisdictions where it is required to file income tax returns, including tax years 2019 through 2023 in these jurisdictions.
 The Foundation also treats interest and penalties attributable to income taxes, and reflects any charges for such, to the extent they arise, as a component of operating expenses.
 The continued application of ASC Topic 740 has had no significant impact on the Foundation's financial statements.